mholtkamp/octave/Documentation/Lua/Misc/Vector.md

 # Vector

-A table that represents a 4 dimensional vector.
+A table that represents a 4-dimensional vector.
 Even though the vector has 4 components, it can be used for 2D and 3D vectors as well.
-Vectors are also used to store colors, euler rotations, and quaternions.
+Vectors are also used to store colors, Euler rotations, and quaternions.

 The .x, .y, .z, .w keys can be used to read and write to the components individually.
 Alternatively, .r, .g, .b, .a can be used, which makes more sense for Vectors that store color data.

-Vectors can be created by using the `Vec()` global func.
+Vectors can be created by using the `Vec()` global function.
 This is equivalent to calling Vector.Create().

 Examples:
 `local pos = Vec()` Creates a vector with all components set to 0